mattjh1/dotfiles/README.md

 ### Chezmoi

-Leverage templates to handle host differences in a clean way, incorporates the use of 1password to supply my own credentials.
+Leverage templates to handle host differences in a clean way.
 Config files for `zsh`, `nvim`, `tmux`, `alacritty`, `git`, `karabiner`, `vscode`, `bat`, and `hammerspoon`.

 ## Setup